Apple-Google contact tracing tech launches, with 23 countries seeking access

-OAKLAND, Calif.
-(Reuters) - Authorities in 23 countries across five continents have sought access to contact tracing technology from Apple Inc (AAPL.O) and Alphabet Inc’s (GOOGL.O) Google, the companies announced on Wednesday as they released the initial version of their system.
+OAKLAND, Calif., May 20 (Reuters) - Authorities in 23 countries across five continents have sought access to contact tracing technology from Apple Inc and Alphabet Inc’s Google, the companies announced on Wednesday as they released the initial version of their system.

 The Apple-Google technology enables governments fighting the novel coronavirus to publish mobile apps in the coming days that the companies said will be able to reliably log users who are in physical proximity for at least five minutes.
 A user who later becomes infected with the virus could use the app to automatically and anonymously notify recent contacts.